moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 hours of active learning through live coding and a series of Jupyter_ notebooks.
 Jupyter is a tool for weaving traditional textbook content with code and interactive web-based content.
-After the first offering, I developed `a proposal`_ to the UCD Center for Educational Effectiveness for a grant and was awarded $22k to transform ENG 122 from lecture-style to one where students learn through in-class computational thinking exercises.
-This funding included the creation of an interactive Jupyter based open access textbook_, a set of computational homework, developing projects instead of exams, an `educational oriented software package`_, the setup of computational cloud infrastructure (JupyterHub_) for the course and the College of Engineering, and the creation of a training workshop for this pedagogy approach.
+After the first offering, I developed `a proposal`_ to the UCD Center for Educational Effectiveness and was awarded $22k to transform ENG 122 from lecture-style to one where students learn through in-class computational thinking exercises.
+This funding included the creation of an interactive open access textbook_, a set of computational homeworks, development of a project, an `educational oriented software package`_, the setup of computational cloud infrastructure (JupyterHub_) for the course and the College of Engineering, and the creation of a training workshop for this pedagogy approach.